LCDR Mark "Crunchy" Burgess, USN (ret)

 Combat Hours: 450 hours

 A native of Pensacola, Florida, and son of a Naval Aviator Doug graduated from Arizona State University and was commissioned in the USAF in 1999.
 Assigned flight training at NAS Pensacola he earned his wings in 2000 and has flown USAF and USN aircraft to include T-34C, T-1A, T-39G/N, T-2C, F-15, F-16, B-1B and EA-6B.
 He was carrier qualified in the EA-6B Prowler and deployed aboard the USS Nimitz and John Stennis.
 He has over 1800 flight hours, including 450 hours in combat operations in Operation Enduring Freedom and Operation Iraqi Freedom.
-He currently resides Abilene, TX and is the narrator for Warrior Aviation
+He currently resides Abilene, TX and is the narrator and coordinator for Warrior Aviation

 CDR Bill "Pinch" Paisley, USNR (ret) - Blogger and Photographer